 This paper addresses the problem of linear regression when the noise distribution is known up to a scale parameter.
 Unlike the Ordinary Least Squares Estimator (OLSE), which does not use such distributional knowledge, we considered the Maximum Likelihood Estimator (MLE) as a natural alternative and studied its theoretical and practical properties.

-We first proved that the likelihood function admits at least one maximizer under mild conditions, thereby guaranteeing existence of the MLE of both the regression vector and scale parameter $\beta_0$ and $s_0$.
-Second, we derived consistency of this existing MLE to then prove the joint asymptotic normality under suitable regularity conditions.
+We first proved that the likelihood function admits at least one maximizer under mild conditions, thereby guaranteeing existence of the MLE of both the regression vector $\beta_0$ and scale parameter and $s_0$.
+Second, we derived consistency of the MLE and then proved the joint asymptotic normality under suitable regularity conditions.

-Through both theoretical derivations in Section \ref{sec: AsympEffic}, illustated by simulation studies in Section \ref{simu}, we showed that the MLE is always at least as efficient as the OLSE and that the statistical gain can be substantial for non-Gaussian error distributions such as Weibull- or Gamma-based scale families.
-In these cases, we identified parameter regions where the MLE’s advantage is most pronounced, demonstrating that using knowledge of the noise distribution is far from being a marginal improvement—it can significantly reduce estimation variance in practice.
+Through both theoretical derivations in Section \ref{sec: AsympEffic}, illustrated by simulation studies in Section \ref{simu}, we showed that the MLE is asymptotically at least as efficient as the OLSE and that the statistical gain can be substantial for non-Gaussian error distributions such as Weibull- or Gamma-based scale families.
+In these cases, we identified parameter regions where the MLE’s advantage is most pronounced, demonstrating that using knowledge of the noise distribution is far from being a marginal improvement, it can significantly reduce estimation variance in practice.